-For the diurnal thermal wave, the thermal parameter Θ is about 4.5-6 for the CH4-rich and non-volatile terrain types (Lellouch et al. 2016).
-For seasonal thermal wave, the thermal parameter is likely to be similar.
-Pluto's year is 1.4 x 104 times longer than its day, so $\sqrt{\omega}$ is 118 times smaller.
-Countering this is the fact that the seasonal thermal inertia is larger than the diurnal one, and that the relevant temperature is not the subsolar temperature, T{SS} (as in Spencer 1989), but rather the smaller global N2 temperature (as in Young 2012).
+For the diurnal thermal wave near perihelion, the thermal parameter Θ is about 4.5-6 for the CH4-rich and non-volatile terrain types (Lellouch et al. 2016).
+Surprisingly, for seasonal thermal wave, the thermal parameter is likely to be similar.
+Pluto's year is 1.4 x 104 times longer than its day, so $\sqrt{\omega}$ is 118 times smaller, which should decrease Θ .
+Countering this is the fact that the thermal inertia is larger at the depths probed by the seasonal wave than at the depths probed by the diurnal wave, and that the relevant 670 temperature is not the subsolar temperature, T{SS} (as in Spencer 1989), but rather the colder global N2 temperature (as in Young 2012).
 Near the times of maximum insolation, the thermal conduction is comparable to the energy lost by thermal emission for thermal parameters greater than about unity.
-When there is no insolation (e.g., during polar winter), the heat stored in the substrate can be significant.
+When there is no insolation (e.g., during polar winter), the heat stored in the substrate can have a significant effect.